 Victims of Crime Act

 The Victims of Crime Act (VOCA) Fund was created by Congress in 1984 to provide federal support to state and local programs that assist victims of crime.
-These funds support services to 4 million victims of all types of crimes annually, through 4,400 direct service agencies such as domestic violence shelters, rape crisis centers, and child abuse treatment programs.
-VOCA state assistance grants provide funding for crisis intervention, counseling, transportation, services for elder victims and victims with disabilities, volunteer coordinators, translation services, needs assessments, and other support services that help victims deal with the trauma and aftermath of a crime.
+VOCA uses non-taxpayer money from the Crime Victims Fund for several programs that serve victims of crime, including state-formula victim assistance grants.
+These funds, which are generated by fines paid by federal criminals, support services to four million victims of all types of crimes annually through thousands of direct service agencies such as domestic violence shelters, rape crisis centers, and child abuse treatment programs.Sustained VOCA funds are critically needed to respond to the crisis caused by the dangerous lack of available services for victims of domestic and sexual violence.

 The balance in the Crime Victims Fund is more than enough to maintain increased VOCA funding releases without jeopardizing the Fund’s future sustainability.
 We urge you to request that the committee set the annual VOCA funding release level at no less than the average amount deposited into the Fund over the three previous fiscal years, which is approximately $2.6 billion for fiscal year 2019.